An output channel for doing blocking writes to destinations like files and sockets.

 collections and poor performance.

-Note that this is simply another interface on the out_channel
+Note that this is simply another interface on the out_channel type in the OCaml

 standard library.

-raises an exception if the close()
+does not raise if t is already closed. close raises an exception if the close()

 system call on the underlying file descriptor fails (i.e. returns -1), which would